aidan-gallagher/dh-git/ReadMe.md

 When a developer is investigating a user's issue they can determine the exact version of the package the user is using.
 This allows the developer to generate the correct debug symbols if they want to use a debugger.

 ### Sanity Checks
-During development when a program is not behaving as expected it can be useful to check the correct version of the program is definitely installed.
+During development when a program is not behaving as expected it can be useful to check the correct version of the program is definitely being installed.

-# Usage

-## Adding dh-git to your package
+# Adding dh-git to your package
 1. In the debian/control file, add `dh-git` to the Build-Depndencies.
 ```
 Source: dpkg-buildenv